Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: A flat non-uniruled smooth cover

 \begin{proof} The main technical difficulty in proving \autoref{lem:stabilization_genericity} is that one needs to work with a relative version of the Frobenius morphism.
-I.e. one needs a morphism that restricts on each (perfect) fiber to the Frobenius morphism of the corresponding fiber.
-This morphism is called the relative Frobenius morphism of $f$, and it exists only after an adequate iterated Frobenius base-change.
-Additionally the depth of this base-change depends on the considered iteration of the Frobenius action on the fibers.
+That is, one needs a morphism that restricts on each (perfect) fiber to the Frobenius morphism of the corresponding fiber.
+This morphism is called the $\supth{e}$ relative Frobenius morphism $F_{\rel}^e$ of $f$, and it exists only after an adequate iterated Frobenius base-change, as shown on the following diagram:

+Additionally, the depth of this base-change depends on the considered iteration of the Frobenius action on the fibers.
 Keeping track of these base-changes is notationally somewhat burdensome.

 So, we have to work with Frobenius pullbacks of the base.
-Hence we adopt the following notation: \begin{itemize} \item Choose an integer $e >0$ such that $d | p^e -1$. \item Set $r:= \frac{p^e-1}{d}$. \item Since the statement is local, we may assume that $Y$ is affine and regular, with $A= \Gamma(Y, \sO_Y)$. \item Set $\phi:= F^e$, $A_i:=A^{1/p^{ie}}=F^{ie}_* A$.
+Hence we adopt the following notation: \begin{itemize} \item Choose an integer $e >0$ such that $d | p^e -1$. \item Set $r:= \frac{p^e-1}{d}$. \item Since the statement is local, we may assume that $Y$ is affine and regular, with $A= \Gamma(Y, \sO_Y)$. \item Set $\phi:= F^e$ and $A_i:=A^{1/p^{ie}}=F^{ie}_* A$.
 In fact, by abuse of notation, we will use $\phi$ for $F^e_S$, where $S$ is any of the schemes appearing in the proof. \item Let $\xi$ be the natural morphism $A \to A_1$ sending $x$ to $x = \left( x^{1/p^{ie}} \right)^{p^{ie}}$. \end{itemize} Consider the following commutative diagram of relative Frobenii of $f$, where we used the commutative algebra notation on the right side and the algebraic geometry notation on the left side.
 In fact, as all considered schemes are finite inseparable over $X$, diagram \autoref{eq:stabilization_genericity:rel_Frobenius_structure_sheaf} contains the pushforwards to $X$ of the structure sheaves of the considered spaces, instead of the spaces themselves.
-Also note that for the whole proof pushforward is understood to have higher priority in the order of operations than tensor product.
+Also note that for the whole proof, pushforward is understood to have higher priority in the order of operations than tensor product.

 The notable feature of diagram \autoref{eq:stabilization_genericity:rel_Frobenius_structure_sheaf} is the following: